 Carnaval del Sol is a family-friendly event that is open to everyone – of particular interest are the workshops and activities that range from bachata dancing lessons to salsa making classes.

-The July 2022 festival is at Jonathan Rogers Park in East Vancouver.
+This Vancouver July festival is at Jonathan Rogers Park in East Vancouver.